maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-nfs-api-v0.5.md

 ### List Directory Versions

 Fetch the list of version names.
-The version names are just Base64 Strings corresponding to a specific version of the directory.
+The version names are Base64 Strings representing a specific version of the directory.
 Can be invoked on directories with version support else Bad Request(400) error will be returned

 #### Request